emtee40/iNPUTmice/README.md

 # Unified Push Provider (XMPP Transport)

-This is a [Unified Push](https://unifiedpush.org/) Provider that uses XMPP to talk to a Push Distributor.
+This is a [Unified Push](https://unifiedpush.org/) Provider that uses XMPP to talk to a Push Distributor ([Conversations](http://codeberg.org/iNPUTmice/Conversations)).

 ### Compile & run
 ```shell